What is Marketing Mix Modeling? The Future of Marketing Measurement

 Marketing mix modeling is making a comeback in the world of digital marketing.

-With the rise of data walled gardens and the death of the cookie, marketers are finding it increasingly difficult to measure the effectiveness of their marketing campaigns.
+As tracking becomes less reliable and third-party cookies fade out, marketers are finding it increasingly difficult to measure the effectiveness of their marketing campaigns.

 MMM has been rediscovered as a way to overcome these challenges by providing marketers with a more holistic view of their marketing performance.